out-of-cheese-error/gooseberry/README.md

 #### Sorting annotations within a page

-`gooseberry config kb sort`

-This defines how annotations are sorted within each page.
+The `sort`configuration defines how annotations are sorted within each page.
 The available options are:

 * Tag - Sorts by tag (multiple tags are considered as "tag1,tag2,tag3" for sorting)
 * URI